Skip to Main Content

 Overview of Topics - The topics we will be covering in the course include the following: 1.
 Policies behind and the history of the antitrust laws and economics as it applies to antitrust.
 2. Monopolization.
 There are a number of classic cases in this area.
 We will discuss the Microsoft case.
 3. Horizontal restraints, including price fixing, division of territories, and group boycotts.
 A horizontal restraint occurs when competitors in the same market get together and try to avoid having to compete in the marketplace.
 4. Horizontal mergers is the next topic.
 These types of mergers are usually questionable.
 We will discuss the major cases as well as the Justice Dept. merger guidelines.
 5. Vertical restraints of trade (these include things like territorial restrictions by the manufacturer on the distributor, tying arrangements and exclusive dealing).
 This is a very controversial and active area.
 Unfortunately, we will not have time to cover the antitrust exemptions, such as state action, nor will we cover antitrust issues in patents or international antitrust or the Robinson Patman Act (price discrimination).

-Basis for Grading Student Performance: Final Exam or 15-20 page research paper, plus class participation and take home assignment.
+Basis for Grading Student Performance: 20 - 30 page research paper, plus class participation and presentation of research paper in class.
 The research paper can be used to fulfill the upper class writing requirement.

 Other Comments: